cernopendata/cernopendata-client/docs/usage.rst

 **XRootD protocol**

-Note that you can use ``--protocol root`` command-line option if you would rather want to download files with root protocol:
+Note that you can use ``--protocol xrootd`` command-line option if you would rather want to download files with xrootd protocol:

 .. code-block:: console

-    $ cernopendata-client download-files --recid 5500 --protocol root ==> Downloading file 1 of 11
+    $ cernopendata-client download-files --recid 5500 --protocol xrootd ==> Downloading file 1 of 11
       -> File: ./5500/BuildFile.xml
     ==> Downloading file 2 of 11